Robert Newhouse: Regular season

+Playoffs

-Personal life
+Personal and later life

 Newhouse married wife Nancy and together they had four children, including twin daughters.
 His youngest son Reggie Newhouse played for the Arizona Cardinals in 2004 and 2005.
 After his football playing career was over, he spent several years with the Dallas Cowboys working in the player-relations department.
+Newhouse became a U.S. bankruptcy trustee.

-His health started declining after suffering a heart stroke in 2010.
-Unable to get strong enough for a heart transplant procedure, on July 22, 2014, he died at Mayo Clinic in Rochester, Minnesota of heart disease.
+His health started declining after suffering a stroke in 2010, also suffering from heart disease.
+He died on July 22, 2014 while awaiting a heart transplant at the Mayo Clinic in Rochester, Minnesota.